Thursday, June 28, 2018

 Michael Scott of the 1970s

 This was a question pop culture made people ask when I was very young.
-The show All in the Family featured Archie Bunker, who was clearly a biggot, but also could show flashes of a rascally charm from time to time.
+The show All in the Family featured Archie Bunker, who was clearly a bigot, but also could show flashes of a rascally charm from time to time.
 The New Yorker ran an interesting article a few years ago about how All in the Family did not accomplish its goal of getting viewers to examine their own prejudices through humor.
 The article quotes Saul Austerlitz: “A funny thing happened on the way to TV immortality: audiences liked Archie.
 Not in an ironic way, not in a so-racist-he’s-funny way; Archie was TV royalty because fans saw him as one of their own."

 I remember reading a Reader's Digest--that paragon of conservative mores--that was strategically placed by the toilet in my home when I was a teenager.
-An opinion piece within it noted that even though Archie was a biggot, you couldn't deny that Meathead and Gloria were living in his house and mooching off him.
+An opinion piece within it noted that even though Archie was a bigot, you couldn't deny that Meathead and Gloria were living in his house and mooching off him.

 Nussbaum saw All in the Family as the show that launched the "bad fan," the person who unambiguously likes the character meant to be ambiguous and partly hateful.